Vnay12/Java-DSA/CheatSheet.md

 String[] str = new String[4];

-Note: For Primitive Datatype, array will be continious but for objects, object refernce are stored in continous but object itslef can be stored in anywhere coz in java heap is not continous
+Note: For Primitive Datatype, array will be continuous but for objects, object reference are stored in continuous but object itself can be stored in anywhere coz in java heap is not continous

 arr ----> 2      4     5      6
          2000  2004  2012   2016

-str ----> str[0]  str[1]   str[2]  str[3]   // This is stored continous but object can be stored anywhere
+str ----> str[0]  str[1]   str[2]  str[3]   // This is stored continuous but object can be stored anywhere
            2000    4000    9000     1000

-⁡⁣⁢⁣To print ⁡
+To print

 1) For loop